elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/coverage_gaps.md

 ```

 The five caller-callee pairs are the cases where the callee coverage is not 100% in the example graph.
 Since the output is ordered descending by callee_coverage_gap, the topmost entry (`fput ==> fput_many`) indicates the callee where the potential for code coverage improvement is greatest.
-The value of the callee_coverage_gap is based on the coverage, as well as the subtree size rooted to the specific callee function when walking the call chain at most `--maxdepth 3` callers deep.
+The value of the callee_coverage_gap is based on the coverage, as well as the subtree size rooted to the specific callee function considering the call chain at most `--maxdepth 3` callers deep.

 For instance, the last entry (`ksys_mmap_pgoff ==> __audit_mmap_fd`) callee_coverage_gap is zero even though the coverage is worse (0%) than the coverage for the first entry (72.73%).
 The reason is that `__audit_mmap_fd` is a at the end of the call chain so possible coverage improvement would not lead to coverage improvements in any new subtrees.
-Conversely, the first entry callee `fput_many` is associated to subtree with three nodes.
+Conversely, the first entry callee for the first entry on the above table `fput_many` is associated to subtree with three nodes.
 Therefore, the impact of possible coverage improvement for callee `fput_many` is potentially bigger considering the overall coverage.

 Notice the output also contains the full call stack starting from the function that initially matched the regular expression `^__x64_sys_mmap$`, making it easier to navigate the call chain considered in the calculation.